Umoren/whatsapp-scheduler-app/README.md

 ## Usage

 1. Start the bot: `npm start`
+2. Open the web interface in your browser
-2. Scan the QR code with your WhatsApp mobile app to authenticate.
+3. Authenticate by scanning the QR code with your WhatsApp
-3. The bot will now send reminders according to the set schedule.
+4. Use the interface to send immediate messages or schedule future messages

 ## API Endpoints

-- GET `/qr`: Displays the QR code for WhatsApp authentication
+- POST `/send-message`: Send an immediate message
-- GET `/send-test`: Sends a test message to the configured group
+- POST `/schedule-message`: Schedule a future message
-- GET `/healthz`: Health check endpoint
+- GET `/scheduled-jobs`: Retrieve all scheduled jobs
+- DELETE `/cancel-schedule/:id`: Cancel a scheduled job

 ## Authentication